diana-hep/oamap/README.rst

 The elements of a record can be other records, but they can also be other lists.
 Stars can have an arbitrary number of planets, so this dataset can't be expressed as a rectangular table without padding or duplication.

-The first star has one planet
+The first star has one planet.

 .. code-block:: python